 Sue is a Fellow of the Royal Society of the Arts and Patron of Crystal Palace Ladies’ Football Club.

 Megan Poyiadzis, Events and Programmes Officer

 Megan joined SMK in January 2015 after previously working within the NHS as a Retinal eye screener/grader, testing patients for any signs of sight-threatening eye disease caused by Diabetes.
 Megan is currently in her second year studying for a BSc in Community Development and Public Policy at Birkbeck University, due to her passion for social justice and civil society issues.
 She has covered modules including community-based project development and management, leadership and governance in local communities and social conflict.

 In the past Megan has volunteered for a Childs charity, organising half term activities, such as painting and cooking classes for primary school children.
 She has also participated in voluntary Christmas events for a Childs charity, wrapping presents donated from organisations such as John Lewis and Hamleys and helping to decorate a selected venue for vulnerable children and families to celebrate on Christmas day.
-In her spare time, you will you will either find her making music, reading or watching a film.

 020 3752 5644

 Graciela Guerrero, Finance and reporting officer